Mega Millions: 2020 adjustments to jackpot starting point and rollover due to COVID-19

 On April 7, 2020, the Mega Millions starting jackpot amount was temporarily reset from $40 million to $20 million with the annuity option, with at least a $2 million rollover for each drawing without a jackpot winner, due to the COVID-19 pandemic in the United States.
 This was done to enforce social distancing and discourage crowding of selling venues for large jackpots, and to account for lower interest rates.

 April 2025 format/price point change

 On October 7, 2024, Mega Millions announced a new format that took effect on April 5, 2025, in time for the April 8, 2025 drawing.
-Plays now cost $5 each, with the Megaplier included in that cost and built into each play.
+Plays then cost $5 each, with the Megaplier included in that cost and built into each play.
 The Megaplier also received a 10× multiplier, increasing the maximum second-prize win to $10 million.
-The starting jackpot also increased from $20 million to $50 million, and the matrix now features one less Mega Ball.
+The starting jackpot also increased from $20 million to $50 million, and the matrix features one less Mega Ball.